Frequently Asked Questions

 Can you tell me how many workshops I have attended this semester?

-No - The desk staff in the EAP Lab is not responsible for tracking your overall attendance for the semester.
-You need to keep track of your attendance yourself or ask your professor.
+Yes, the staff in the EAP Lab can provide you with this information.
 Please keep in mind that many professors require their students to keep track of attendance via an attendance log.

 I would like to come to a workshop, but I will be late.
 Is that ok?